EngreitzLab/CRISPR_comparison/README.md

  elements, what value should be filled in.
  * inverse_predictor: Set to TRUE if lower values of the predictor signify more confidence in the prediction.
 This is appropriate for predictors such as linear distance or pvalue.
- * pred_name_long: A pretty name (2-3 words) for the predictor to make plots and tables nicer.
+ * pred_name_long: A pretty name (2-3 words) for the predictor to make plots and tables look nicer.

 See `resources/example/pred_config.txt` for an example.
 If this file is left out (`NULL` in `config.txt`), a file with default values will be generated, however they might not be appropriate